 A procedure that uses specialized tools and tiny incisions to treat a patient in a minimally invasive manner.
 It has a reputation for reducing postoperative pain and facilitating faster recovery times.

-There are a number of considerations beyond the size of the hernia itself when deciding if surgical repair is necessary.
-Important considerations in making this decision include the existence of symptoms, possible dangers, and general health.
-To ensure a prompt and successful treatment, it is essential to consult with a surgeon as soon as possible.
+There are a number of considerations, including the size of the hernia itself, when deciding if surgical repair is necessary.
+Important factors in making this decision include the hernia size, the existence of symptoms, possible dangers, and general health.
+To ensure prompt and successful treatment, it is essential to consult with a surgeon as soon as possible.

 You should consult a doctor immediately after a hernia diagnosis or if you notice any symptoms.
 Complications can be better avoided with prompt action.